timlycurgus/PWRDagg_Demo/README.md

   - PWRD_Demo.Rmd: an RMarkdown file that demonstrates construction of PWRD aggregation weights from synthetic data.
   - PWRD_Demo.pdf: the compiled RMarkdown file.
   - PWRD_Demo.csv: the synthetic data used in PWRD_Demo.Rmd.
 This data mirrors the structure of a reading intervention providing supplemental instruction to students falling behind in learning to read.
-  - PWRD_Aggregation.pdf: the arxiv version of the paper introducing PWRD Aggregation.